grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 Shakes started chewing again while he thought.
 "There is something appealing about the idea of being loud, fast, and --- what's the fuckin' word? brash --- after all these years of trying to sneak around and stay quiet.
 I can't say I have much experience at that kind of thing, though."

-"I have a feeling you'd be a natural."
+"I have a feeling you'd be a fuckin' natural."

 "It would require a little work on the _Gnat_.
 I'd have to undo some of the dampening I've put in over the years.
 And I'd need to tune it up for speed.
 What are you offering me, exactly?"